dollarshaveclub/stickybits/README.md

 By default, a StickyBit will use `position: sticky` if supported.

-To have a StickyBit used `position: fixed` only:
+To have a StickyBit use `position: fixed` only:

 ```javascript
 stickybits('selector', fixedOnly: true);